exonum/exonum-doc/src/advanced/time.md

 Said time median is stored in a separate index, considered the actual time and is updated after each transaction from any of the validators.

-#### Advantages of the Time Oracle Service
+#### Advantages

-* The logic for time update is placed in a separate plug-in service (modularity).
+- The logic for time update is placed in a separate plug-in service (modularity).

-* In case of a long delay in block acceptance, the time will be updated along with the delayed block execution while executing its transactions.
+- In case of a long delay in block acceptance, the time will be updated along with the delayed block execution while executing its transactions.
-  Said time will be accurate enough with regard to the time of the transaction entry into the pool.
+  The time will be accurate enough with regard to the time of the transaction entry into the mempool.

-#### Disadvantages of the Time Oracle Service
+#### Disadvantages

-* The time value is indicated as an index in the Exonum storage, hence, receipt thereof by the client requires additional cryptographic checks.
+- The time value is stored in the Exonum storage; hence, a receipt thereof by lightweight clients requires additional cryptographic checks.

-* Each Exonum block will contain time oracle transactions (usually one for each validator).
+- Exonum blocks are burdened with time oracle transactions (usually one for each validator).

-**It was decided that the time oracle should be implemented as a separate service to develop it separately from the core and not complicate the consensus code.**
+### Choosing Approach

+Given the pros and cons above, **exonum-time** uses the time oracle approach as more flexible.

 ## Assumptions

-**Both solutions assume that the local time on all validator nodes is reliable.**
+The local time on all validator nodes is assumed to be reliable.
+To obtain local reliable time validators can apply external solutions like [tlsdate][tlsdate], [roughtime][roughtime], etc.

-If the local time on the validator machine is incorrect, **such node is considered Byzantine**.
-Therefore, both solutions require use of a reliable time source locally on each validator machine.
-The solutions considered here provide only an agreed time on the basis of a reliable local time of the validator nodes, taking into account possible malicious behavior of up to 1/3 Byzantine nodes.
+If the local time on the validator machine is incorrect, such node is considered Byzantine.
+As it is the case with the consensus algorithm, the algorithm can tolerate up to 1/3 Byzantine nodes.

-To obtain local, reliable time external solutions like [tlsdate][], [roughtime][], gps-clock, etc. can be applied.

-## Implementation of the Time Oracle Service
+## Specification

+### Schema

-**The data schema** of such a service consists of two indices:
+The data schema of the **exonum-time** service consists of two indices:

-* `time: Entry<SystemTime>` - is the consolidated time we target at.
+- **time**
+  Consolidated time output by the service, which can be used by other business logic on the blockchain.
+- **validators_time**

-* `validators_time: ProofMapIndex<PublicKey, SystemTime>` - the last known
-  local time of the validator nodes.
+  Merkelized index with the last known local timestamps for all validator nodes.
+  The values in the index are used to update `time` and could be useful for monitoring, diagnostics and the like.

+### Transactions

+The service implements a single transaction type, allowing a validator to output its current time, authenticated by the validator’s digital signature.

-The service implements only one transaction consisting of the actual time of the validator and signed with its key.
-The logic of such transaction execution is as follows:
+The logic of transaction execution is as follows:

-1. It is checked that `PublicKey` belongs to the validator.
+1. Check that the transaction signer is one of the validators.
+If not, quit.

-2. The time specified in the transaction is greater than time of said validator specified in the storage (transactions potentially can be executed in the order reverse to their creation order, but the time must change monotonously).
+2. Check that the time specified in the transaction is greater than timestamp of the submitting validator specified in the storage.
+If not, quit.

-3. The time for this validator is updated in the storage.
+3. Update validator’s time in the `validators_time` index.

-4. All values ​​from the `validators_time` index are fetched.

-5. All non-validator nodes are filtered off by the public keys (since the validators list can change, the index may contain time values ​​for non-valid validators).

-6. The number of the remaining values must be equal or greater than `2f + 1` (where `f = (n - 1) / 3` - the maximum number of Byzantine validators).
+4. If the number of the timestamps in the index belonging to the current validators is at least `2f + 1`, where `f = (n - 1) / 3` is the maximum number of Byzantine validators, then perform the following steps; else quit.

-7. The resulting list is sorted down from the largest value to the lowest one.
+5. Sort the timestamps by the current validators in the decreasing order (most recent time first).

-8. `f + 1` time in the resulting list is taken.
+7. Take the time with the (1-based) index `f + 1` from the resulting sorted list.

-9. If the time from `8.` is larger than `time`, the value in the storage is replaced with the resulting value.
+9. If the taken time `t` is larger than the previous consolidated time, replace the consolidated time with `t`.

-Thus, the consolidated time can be updated after each transaction with the actual time from any validator node, taking into account the possibility of change in the validators list, ensuring monotony of such time flow and being tolerant to the malicious behavior of the Byzantine nodes.
+Thus, the consolidated time can be updated after each transaction with the actual time from any validator node.
+The procedure takes into account possible changes in the validators list, ensures monotony of `time`, and is tolerant to the malicious behavior of validator nodes.

+## Proof of Correctness

+Denote `T` the list of current validators’ timestamps sorted in the decreasing order, as specified on step 5 of the algorithm above.
-It is clear that in a system with no more than `f` Byzantine nodes, any time in the `[f + 1, 2f + 1]` interval is:
+It is clear that in a system with no more than `f` Byzantine nodes, any time from `T` with the (1-based) index in the `[f + 1, 2f + 1]` interval is:

-* either the time of an honest node
+- The time of an honest node, or

-* or the time in the interval between the timestamps of two honest nodes (and therefore such a time can be considered reliable)
+- The time between the timestamps of two honest nodes (and therefore such a time can be considered reliable).

-For practical reasons, we always choose the `f + 1` timestamp, since this value is reliable and at the same time the most recent one.
+For practical reasons, we always choose the timestamp with index `f + 1`, since this value is reliable and at the same time the most recent one.

+## Discussion

-Potentially, the validator nodes can generate and send a transaction to update the time any moment, however, in the current implementation the nodes send the transaction after commit of each block.
+The validator nodes can potentially generate and send a transaction to update the time any moment, however, in the current implementation the nodes send the transaction after commit of each block.